Flexity Outlook

-The Bombardier Flexity Outlook is a series of low-floored, articulated light-rail trams manufactured by Bombardier Transportation.
+The Bombardier Flexity Outlook is a series of low-floored trams of the multi-articulated type, manufactured by Bombardier Transportation.
 Part of the larger Bombardier Flexity product line (many of which are not low-floor), Flexity Outlook vehicles are modular in design and commonly used throughout Europe.

 Types

 Bombardier markets two types or families of designs as "Flexity Outlook".

 Eurotram

 The Eurotram was a design of electric tramcars designed by for use on the network of the Compagnie de Transports Strasbourgeois (CTS).
 It is initially contracted to Socimi and ABB.
 After Socimi went bankrupt, the order for Eurotrams was completed by ABB Group.
 Later models were manufactured under successor companies Adtranz and Bombardier Inc.

-Bombardier began to market this type as Flexity Outlook (E), when they made them until 2004.
+Bombardier began to market this type as Flexity Outlook (E), when they made them until 2006.